Music at First Baptist Greenville is a thriving ministry with an incredible level of talent.

 Minister of Music

 Dr. Vivian Hamilton conducts the Sanctuary Choir and is the primary planner for music in our worship services at First Baptist Greenville.
 An accomplished pianist as well as vocalist and conductor, Dr. Hamilton also conducts the Furman University Women’s Chorale and serves as a collaborative pianist on the music faculty of Furman University.
 Dr. Hamilton has been a singer in the Robert Shaw Institute Festival Singers where she had the opportunity to work with Robert Shaw and has studied conducting with Dan Lewis and Edvard Tchivzhel.
 She has worked with choirs at Simmons College, Emerson College, the University of South Carolina, Northeastern University and Clemson University.
 For twelve years, she conducted the Greater Anderson Musical Arts Consortium Chorale and is a former president of the South Carolina American Choral Directors Association.
 Her choral conducting experience also includes work at Baptist and Methodist churches in Massachusetts and South Carolina, and in the public schools of Boston and upstate South Carolina.
 She has worked as a collaborative pianist in Boston, Massachusetts, and throughout South Carolina.
+Since 2022, she has been part of “A Thriving in Ministry,” a group supported by a Lilly Endowment grant and sponsored by Polyphony (an organization of church musicians) and the Cooperative Baptist Fellowship.
+This is an intentional community of pastoral musicians from across the country working to build and sustain collegial relationships that seek shared learning, best practices, and enhanced thriving in ministry in the field of church music.
 She received her doctor of musical arts degree in choral conducting from the University of South Carolina, her

 Music and Worship Ministry Assistant